Legal Support

 The Right to Remain Toolkit is good place to start to understand your own case.

-RMC give free legal advice to all refugee and migrant people, and are OISC registered.
-RMC is regulated by the Office of the Immigration Services Commissioner (OISC) and is accredited to provide free immigration advice up to Level 3 of OISC which includes also representation before the First-tier and Upper Tribunal.
-We currently have a team of 40 immigration advisors.
+RMC give free legal advice to all refugee and migrant people, and are IAS registered to provide free immigration advice up to Level 3, which includes also representation before the First-tier and Upper Tribunal.

 There is a branch in Walsall, Wolverhampton & Birmingham online details here: